Asymptotic MMSE Analysis Under Sparse Representation Modeling: Proof of Theorem 1

-and we claim that the last two terms at the r.h.s. of \eqref{lastee} are asymptotically negligible.
-Considering the third term at the r.h.s. of \eqref{lastee}, we have the following chain of inequalities
+Therefore, according to \eqref{probchas}, in order to show that the last term at the r.h.s. of \eqref{lastee} is asymptotically negligible, we will show that the expectation at the r.h.s. of \eqref{probchas} is finite and independent of $n$, that is,

-where the first inequality follow from the Cauchy-Schwartz inequality, the second inequality is due to Jensen's inequality and \eqref{boundedqua}, in the last equality the expectation is taken w.r.t. $\bS$, and we have used the fact that $\pr\ppp{\p{\calT_\epsilon^{s}}^c}$ vanishes uniformly\footnote{The uniformity is in the sense that $\pr\ppp{\p{\calT_\epsilon^{s}}^c}$ can be upper bounded by a vanishing term that is independent of $\bs$.
-This fact is shown in the proof of Proposition \ref{prop:2}.} on $\bs$.
-In exactly the same way, it can be shown that the last term at the r.h.s. of \eqref{lastee} vanishes too (actually, this term is upper bounded by \eqref{negdomin1}, and thus it must vanish too).
-Therefore, for the asymptotic calculation of the MMSE, only the first two terms at the r.h.s. of \eqref{lastee} prevail, and the calculation of the asymptotic MMSE boils down to the calculation of
+To this end, recall that (see, \eqref{Qmatdefdef}, and the discussion that follows) the matrix $\bQsr$ can be represented as $\bQsr = \bQs\bQr^T$.
+We get

+where the first inequality is due to Cauchy-Schwartz inequality, the second inequality is due to the fact that $\bQs\bQs^T\preceq\bItt$ for all $\bs$, and the last inequality follows from the simple inequality $2ab\leq a^2+b^2$, for $a,b\in\mathbb{R}$.
+Whence,